 The balance of hands-on labs, work experience and exam preparation makes Saskatchewan Polytechnic graduates productive on the job from day one—something employers look for when hiring and promoting.

 Power engineering is divided into levels of skill and training called classes (First Class is the highest level).
 You progress from one class to another through a combination of work experience, course completions and rigorous interprovincial exams.

 As a Power Engineering Technician graduate, you will earn one year of Fourth Class qualifying time credit from the Technical Safety Authority of Saskatchewan (TSASK), and be prepared to challenge:

 TSASK certificates are recognized across the country.

 Personal study is recommended before you write any industry certification exam.

-Graduates are also eligible to enrol in Year 2 of the Power Engineering Technology program, based on seat availability (note: Power Engineering Technology is currently a high-demand program).
+Graduates are also eligible to enrol in Year 2 of the Power Engineering Technology program, based on seat availability.

 Are you preparing for third class or second class?
 Check out these exam prep courses.